 For information on how to wire-transfer funds to The New School, sign on to MyNewSchool and click the Student tab; then, in the Student Financial Services channel, click Wire Transfer Information.

-Students who do not have access to MyNewSchool: Please email Student Financial Services for instructions.
+Students who do not have access to MyNewSchool: Email Student Accounts for instructions.
 Only students who have been admitted and have submitted a deposit can wire-transfer funds.

 Monthly Payment Plan

 If The New School can submit an invoice to the employer or sponsor upon registration and payment is not contingent upon receipt of grades, there is no participation fee.
-Students need to complete the Employer Reimbursement Deferment form and submit it with the employer's or sponsor's authorization.
-Any balance not covered by your employer or sponsor must be made before or upon submitting the forms.
+The student must complete the Employer Reimbursement Deferment form and submit it with the employer's or sponsor's authorization.
+Any balance not covered by the employer or sponsor must be made before or upon submitting the forms.

-Students who are deferring because they are expecting reimbursement from their employer/sponsor must submit the employer authorization letter and form(s) to Student Financial Services by the appropriate payment due dates in order to avoid the late payment fee.
-Employer authorizations and form(s) can be faxed to 212.229.8582 or mailed to The New School, Attn: Third Party Billing, 79 Fifth Avenue, 5th floor, New York, NY 10003 or brought in person to the Cashiering Office at 72 Fifth Avenue, lower level.
-For questions about employer reimbursement, you can email email@example.com or call 212.229.8930, option 2.
+Students who are deferring payment because they expect reimbursement from their employer or sponsor must submit the employer authorization letter and form(s) to Student Financial Services by the payment due date in order to avoid the late payment fee.
+Employer authorizations and form(s) can be faxed to 212.229.8582 or mailed to The New School, Attn: Third Party Billing, 79 Fifth Avenue, 5th floor, New York, NY 10003 or brought in person to the Cashiering Office at 72 Fifth Avenue, on the 4th floor.

 Health Insurance and Service Fees